This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Arm Fracture In Children
+Arm Fracture in Children

-WHAT YOU SHOULD KNOW:
+WHAT YOU NEED TO KNOW:

 - Your child has a fever.

 - Your child's brace or splint becomes wet, damaged, or comes off.